utep-cs-systems-courses/arch1-project2-aqs5998/project/src/README.md

 # Button 3 (0 0 1 0 )

 Getting tired of the song?
+Press button 3 to turn off the song to a deep buzz sound

+# Button 4 (0 0 0 1)

-Press this button to stop the music
+Getting tired of the song?
+Tired of the lights????
+Press button 4 to stop the music, and lights

 ## Getting Started